Éire Óg Craigavon GAA: Camogie

 1974 saw the formation of a ladies' sub-committee at Éire Óg, and the first camogie team in the club was formed.
 Teams were fielded in County Armagh Senior Camogie League and in both U11 and U13 leagues.

 Culture

-Éire Óg has won Armagh and Ulster Scór titles and in 2005 its Irish music instrumental group represented the club at the All-Ireland Scor finals in Co.
-Kerry.
+Éire Óg has won Armagh and Ulster Scór titles and in 2005 its Irish music instrumental group represented the club at the All-Ireland Scor finals in County Kerry.

 Éire Óg continues to promote the Irish language and Irish traditional music throughout the club and within the Craigavon Community.

 Facilities

 The first matches were played on a rugby field in Monbrief, Craigavon as there were no Gaelic football facilities in the area.
 By 1972 Craigavon Borough Council had built a Community Hall at Tullygally and Gaelic pitches in Taghnevan.
 This helped the club in that it provided a nearby venue for home games.
 A bus was purchased to bring the teams to games.
 In the 1970s the club had erected goal posts in a field between Carrigart and Pinebank housing estates, and in 1979 was in a position to level out and develop this land to a full pitch for its football and camogie teams.

 In 1999 the Department of Environment (DoE) agreed to sell the lease of the Éire Óg pitch; the Éire Óg club embarked on providing the state of the art, modern facilities that exist to this day.